 Now that you’ve been blown away by Penshurst, stick to C178 and follow through to Dunkeld, a town that embraces its natural environment in all its magnificent shapes and forms; located at the

-southern tip of the Grampians National Park and the Great Dividing Range.
+southern tip of the Grampians (Gariwerd) National Park and the Great Dividing Range.

 If you’re feeling peckish by now, let us recommend a pitstop at the Penshurst Store before you depart for Dunkeld.
 Famous for their beesting or a delicious meat pie, it’s sure to please the whole family.
 With

-outdoor seating on offer, Fido is more than welcome to enjoy a snack of their own too!
+outdoor seating on offer, your fur family is more than welcome to enjoy a snack of their own too!

 Upon arrival at Dunkeld, you will be captivated by the magnificent views!
 Admire the town’s beauty as you wander the main street and discover Only Ewe, Garage Gallery or a short drive will have you at